 The Red Salmon Complex started the morning of July 27 in the Trinity Alps Wilderness Area and quickly grew in the steep and rugged terrain.
-As of September 23, the fire is 106,292 acres and 29 percent contained.
 The fire is burning on the Klamath, Six Rivers, and Shasta-Trinity National Forests in Humboldt, Siskiyou, and Trinity Counties.
-Communities near the fire include Hoopa Valley, Willow Creek, Salyer, Trinity Village, Denny, Forks of Salmon, and Orleans.
+Communities near the fire include Hoopa Valley, Willow Creek, Salyer, Trinity Village, Denny, Forks of Salmon, Orleans, and Cecilville.

 Evacuations and Closures

 For details on evacuation and closures, please visit the CLOSURES tab to read the most up to date information.

 Road and highway closure information can be found on the California Department of Transportation website.

 Monday July 27th, 2020 approx. 11:03 AM